All Episodes

 And by the way, there were three or four of them on Leno, and they're unremarked upon.

-The AP printed, quote, if we don't deepen our ports along the Gulf, and in places like they added the words and in.
+The AP printed, quote, if we don't deepen our ports along the Gulf and in places like, they added the words and in, and they put them in parentheses, which means it's not a direct quote, it's an assumed, but Obama didn't say and in.

-He said, our ports along the Gulf in places like they added the word and changed the whole thing.
+He said our ports along the Gulf in places like they added the word and changed the whole thing.

 Tina Faye got an Emmy.

-The last time I was uh one of top ten most fascinating Americans by Barbara Walters on that show she does every December.
+I remember The last time, and there have been many of these years, the last time I was one of top 10 most fascinating Americans by Barbara Walters on that show she does every December, Tina Fay.

 Sarah Palin wasn't on the list.

-Tina Faye impersonating Palin was.
+Tina Fay impersonating Palin was.

-So eager and so desirous was the media to ridicule Palin out of a political existence.
+So eager and so desirous was the media to ridicule Palin out of a political existence that they went to the most ridiculous lengths necessary.

-And the sad thing is that the low information population just sucked it up like a newborn baby.
+And the sad thing is that the low-information population just sucked it up like a newborn baby.

-Didn't question it, just believed every aspect of it.
+Just ate it all, didn't question it, just believed every aspect of it.

 Obama on Leno.